 “The French House isn’t a memoir.
 It’s a vacation.
 Charming, gorgeous, perceptive, it is peppered with unforgettable characters and steeped in the deep red wine of long-term friendship, showing us how a remarkable place can make a life worth living.
 You will never want to leave Belle Ile or Don Wallace’s inspiring tale of holding onto a dream despite overwhelming adversity.”--Jennie Fields, bestselling author of The Age of Desire

 “You’ve never been any place as beguiling as Don Wallace’s Belle Ile.
 He’s a funny, literate raconteur with a story full of fine twists, soulful turns, and fantastic neighbors.”--William Finnegan, author of Barbarian Days: A Surfing Life

-THE AUTHOR OF FIVE BOOKS (if you count the young adult WaterSports Basics, Prentice-Hall, 1985), Wallace has written for The New York Times, the Wall Street Journal, Harper's, Fast Company, The Surfer's Journal, Islands, Wine Spectator, and others.
+THE AUTHOR OF FOUR BOOKS (if you count the young adult WaterSports Basics, Prentice-Hall, 1985), Wallace has written for The New York Times, the Wall Street Journal, Harper's, Fast Company, The Surfer's Journal, Islands, Wine Spectator, and others.
 While he likes to think of himself as a poet, a pirate, a pawn and a kingly prose stylist, he knows he's mostly tolerated for his cooking.

 THE FRENCH HOUSE: An American Family, a Ruined Maison, and the Village that Retored Them All (Sourcebooks, 2014);

 ONE GREAT GAME: Two Teams, Two Dreams, in the First-Ever National Championship High School Football Game (Atria; 2003);